xmechanics/monet/README.md

 Create a folder for your study case in `workspace/data`.
 Then put gradient data in `.h5` format in a sub-folder.

+### `z`-field reconstruction

 Each `.h5` file has two data sets `gradz_x` and `gradz_y`.

 Clone `template.py` as your own script.
+Modify it to run your job.

+### centerline evolution

+Each sub-folder contains `.h5` file at its root containing extracted centerline data.
+This h5 file contains a dataset normally named `gx` (gradient along the centerline).

+It also has a `FullFieldData` sub-folder contains full field at each time step.

+Clone `evolution_template.py` as your own script.
 Modify it to run your job.